 You will also find Sunday afternoon maths puzzles.

 New puzzles are posted some Sundays, with answers posted on Monday.
-The most recent collection is Sunday Afternoon Maths LVII.
+The most recent collection is Sunday Afternoon Maths LVIII.
 Pictures from recent collections are shown above and below.

 Some of my favourite puzzles are: